Senators will 'get the job done' on infrastructure: Schumer | Business

 ”The longer it takes to finish, the longer we will be here, but we're going to get the job done,'' he said.

-Among the major investments are $110 billion for roads and bridges, $39 billion for public transit and $66 billion for rail.
-There's also $55 billion for water and wastewater infrastructure as well as billions for airports, ports, broadband internet and electric vehicle charging stations.
+Among the major investments are USD 110 billion for roads and bridges, USD 39 billion for public transit and USD 66 billion for rail.
+There's also USD 55 billion for water and wastewater infrastructure as well as billions for airports, ports, broadband internet and electric vehicle charging stations.

 A bipartisan group of senators helped it clear one more hurdle Friday and braced to see if support could hold during the next few days of debate and efforts to amend it.